SyncholisticMG/gh/chapter5/workspace.md

 You can have dense organisms in your natural living environment.
 Your background thoughts and consciousness will influence everything around you as the observer to a state of natural co-creative growth.
-Through this interaction we are ramping up our density and can apply any conscious teaching as a natural way of life not just practice.
+Through this interaction we're ramping up our density and can apply any conscious teaching as a natural way of life not just practice.
 Think of bringing plants into the house during the cold winter months.
 Have them hanging from the ceiling, life surviving and thriving with you because of you,